PAUL34913/msp1-cv/README.md

 -   Added home to the dropdown menu
 -   Fixed progress bar contrast issue
 -   Fixed footer link contrast issue
+-   Set javascript bars to black in order to comply with accessibility

 ## Known Bugs